robjm16/Business_Applications_Compendium/README.md

 ## The Business of Data Science
 _A compendium of articles, research reports and other resources focused on the application of data science (including artificial intelligence) to the business world._

-_McKinsey (the consulting firm) and The Wall Street Journal provide the most comprehensive repositories of AI-related information.
+_McKinsey, the large consulting firm, and The Wall Street Journal provide comprehensive repositories of AI-related information.
 They are covered below, followed by other information sources_

 #### McKinsey